The Free Earth Manifesto

 We hold these truths to be self-evident:

-- All persons are created equal, and are endowed at their creation with the inalienable right of equal access to the natural commons of the Earth — everything that is neither a person nor in any way a product of persons.
+- All persons are created equal, and are endowed at their creation with an equal right of access to the natural commons of the Earth — everything that is neither a person nor in any way a product of persons.

-- Each person has full rights to his body, labor, peaceful production, and voluntary exchanges, but he must compensate those whose access he impairs when he monopolizes, depletes, pollutes, or congests a natural commons.
+- Each person must compensate those whose access he impairs when he monopolizes, depletes, pollutes, or congests a natural commons.

 Liberty

 - Aggress Not.
-Peaceful honest adults have the right and responsibility to control their own bodies, actions, property, and use of the commons, so long as they use neither force nor fraud to interfere with the same rights of others.
+Peaceful honest adults have the right and responsibility to control their own bodies, actions, property, and use of the commons, so long as they use neither fraud nor initiated force to interfere with the same rights of others.

 - Contract.
 Peaceful honest adults are free to consent to, or decline to consent to, any voluntary association or contract with any other informed consenting adults, unless or until they violate the rights of others.